mmistakes/made-mistakes-jekyll/src/_posts/mastering-paper/2013-09-05-drawing-clouds.md

 Don't be afraid to go back into the clouds with the blue color we initially painted the sky with.
 The same "streaky" pencil pattern used to draw wisps (see above) can be used to add subtle cloud shadows.
 I often flip flop between blue and white to get the detail just right.

-{% figure caption:"Adding subtle blue shadows to the larger fluffy clouds and the finished result." class:"half" %}
+{% figure caption:"Adding subtle blue shadows to the larger fluffy clouds and the finished result." class:"gallery-2-col" %}
 [![screenshot adding blue shadows to clouds](/assets/images/paper-53-cloud-blue-shadow-600.jpg)](/assets/images/paper-53-cloud-blue-shadow-lg.jpg)
 [![screenshot the finished cloud](/assets/images/paper-53-clouds-600.jpg)](/assets/images/paper-53-clouds-lg.jpg)
 {% endfigure %}